a podcast for stories + practices

 stay tuned in

 Sign up for our email list to be notified when new episodes drop.
-Subscribe, rate, and review the podcast on iTunes to help us expand our reach so the folks who need it most can listen in!
+Subscribe, rate, and review the podcast on Apple Podcasts to help us expand our reach so the folks who need it most can listen in!

 help make it happen

 share your voice

 Let us know below in our INBOX what deeper questions you are wrestling with in your own work, what has impacted you so far, what you need support with, or who you want to hear from next.
 You can also literally share your voice on the show by donating and submitting a 60-second AFFIRMATION for anyone and anything you see as pertinent to the work of healing justice.
 Learn more & contribute your voice here!

 who we are